wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

    - Based on current slope, volatility, and recent breakout patterns, estimate where next lines may form.
    - Draw light-colored "projection lines" ahead of current price.

+### Development
+- the text display is bonkers.
+- the lines seem to stop mid-way across the screen.
+- it would be nice to have ~4 sliders in the ui for main settings.
+Is that even possible?